-While there is no minimum, successful applicants have generally earned an undergraduate GPA of 3.0 or higher, as well as a score of 153 or higher on the verbal section and 144 or higher on the quantitative section on the Graduate Record Examination.
+While there is no minimum, successful applicants have generally earned an undergraduate GPA of 3.0 or higher.

 Please visit USC Price Student Facts to learn more about our student population.

 USC’s tuition is based on a per-unit rate of $2,035 for the 2021-22 school year.
 The MPA is a 40-unit program for students with two years of work experience and 41 units for students with less than two years.
 The total cost of attendance varies by semester, the number of units taken, and the number of semesters enrolled.
 Detailed information concerning tuition and fees can be found in the USC Schedule of Classes.

 The MPA program offered at our University Park and Sacramento campuses have course sequencing that most students find compatible with working full-time.
 Courses are primarily offered in the evening or in the intensive format.

 As of 2011, the rigorous USC Price MPA program can be pursued online.
 For more information, visit the Price MPA Online website.

 The entire program or parts of the program may be completed at the USC University Park campus adjacent to downtown Los Angeles, at the USC Capital Center in Sacramento, or online.

 Online students may not enroll in courses at either physical campus and students enrolled on campus may not take courses online.

 The limit for transferable coursework is eight units.
 All transferred coursework must be approved by USC Price.

 Transfer work must have been completed within seven years of admission or readmission to a USC master’s degree program.
 Students wishing to transfer coursework that is more than seven years old may request to do so, but they will need to demonstrate that the content remains current.